 Bye-bye, FOMO – Catch up on the latest and greatest the DataMiner Community has to offer!

-Also in 2022 we continue our mission to keep you informed about the latest and greatest our DataMiner Community has to offer: interesting insights, fascinating use cases, insightful learning material, and other useful resources that are just too valuable to miss out on!
+Our community continuously provides interesting insights, fascinating use cases, and other useful resources that are just too valuable to miss out on!

-That’s why we’ve put together this time-saving overview with all of December’s top picks from the DataMiner Community.
+That’s why we’ve put together this time-saving overview with all of September’s top picks from the DataMiner Community.

 Now you have the latest and greatest DataMiner Community information right at your fingertips.
 So, what are you waiting for?